- Plan Name: This is the official Medicare Part D prescription drug plan name from the

 - Cost Sharing - Copay / Coinsurance - These figures apply to the initial coverage phase of your plan.
 This is the phase after the initial deductible has been met and before you reach the Coverage Gap (Donut Hole).
 Plans often cover drugs in "tiers".
 Tiers are specific to the list of drugs covered by the plan.
 Plans may have several tiers, and the copay for a drug depends on which tier the drug is in.
 The drug Tier is shown to the left of this column.
 These cost sharing figures DO NOT necessarily apply to the Coverage Gap.
 The plan may have a separate copay/coinsurance for the same drug while in the Coverage Gap.
 There are two figures shown under this "Cost Sharing" category:

-- Preferred Network Pharmacy - (Preferred Pharm) - This is the cost-share amount you would pay during the intial coverage phase for a 30-Day supply (until your total retail prescription drug costs reach $3750) at a "Preferred" network pharmacy.
-In most cases, the "Preferred" network and network pharmacy pricing are the same.
-However, for example on the 2017 Humana Walmart-Preferred Rx Plan the cost-sharing is much higher at a network pharmacy over a "Preferred" network pharmacy.
-"Preferred" network pharmacies for this plan include only Walmart, Sam’s Club and RightSource.
+- Preferred Network Pharmacy - (Preferred Pharm) - This is the cost-share amount you would pay during the intial coverage phase for a 30-Day supply (until your total retail prescription drug costs reach $3820) at a "Preferred" network pharmacy.
+In most cases, the "Preferred" network pharmacy cost-sharing is lower than the standard (non-preferred) network pharmacy cost-sharing.

 - Mail Order - This is the cost-share amount you would pay during the initial coverage phase for a 90-Day supply if you purchased your medication through your plan’s preferred mail order partner(s).